Counting reducible, powerful, and relatively irreducible multivariate polynomials over finite fields: Generating functions for reducible polynomials

 \cite{houmul09} provide results for $\# I_{r,n} (\FF_q)$.
-These do not yield error bounds for the approximation of $\# R_{r,n} (\FF_q)$. \cite{bod09} claims a result similar to \autoref{thm:R-from-gen}, for values of $n$ that tend to infinity and with an unspecified multiplicative factor of the error term.
+These do not yield error bounds for the approximation of $\# R_{r,n} (\FF_q)$. \cite{bod10} also uses \eqref{eq:28}.
+Without proving the required bounds on the various terms, as in \autoref{lem:deg_q}, he claims a result similar to \eqref{eq:26}, but only for values of $n$ that tend to infinity and with an unspecified multiplicative factor $O(1)$ in the place of our $(1 + O(\qvar^{-r(r-1)/2}))/(1-\qvar^{-r})$ in the error term; the latter is independent of $n$.

+Our approach can be described as follows.
+We start in the usual framework of algebraic combinatorics with a power series, $\ngenfun{P} = \sum_{n \geq 0} \ncoeff{P_{n}} z^{n}$ in our case, with well-known integer coefficients.
+Then we consider a well-defined series, $\ngenfun{I} = \sum_{n \geq 0} \ncoeff{I_{n}}z^{n}$ in our case, whose coefficients we want to determine.
+We find a description of $\ngenfun{P}$ as $f(\ngenfun{I})$ and turn this around to get $\ngenfun{I} = g(\ngenfun{P})$, usually by M\"obius inversion.
+For convergent series, we can then apply powerful tools from calculus, such as singularity analysis, to analyze the asymptotic behavior of the coefficients.